 Based on Table 35 and Table 36 the Dossier Submitter concludes that the quantified costs of the proposed restriction are at least as cost-effective as some of the sectoral costs in the NMP restriction in terms of risk reduction per worker.
-The comparison between the upper boundary for quantified costs per worker, as a result of the proposed restriction, and the higher benchmark derived from the NMP restriction indicates that the non-quantified costs of the proposed restriction could comprise at least $\sim 13\,000$ euro per worker (present value over 15- year period) before affecting the conclusion on proportionality.
-For some sectors using DMAC, such as the man-made fibre, biomonitoring schemes are already in place (Third Party Consultation comment #3587 and #3602) increasing the cost-effectiveness of the proposed restriction for this sector.
+The comparison between the upper boundary for quantified costs per worker, as a result of the proposed restriction, and the higher benchmark derived from the NMP restriction indicates that the non-quantified costs of the proposed restriction could comprise at least ~13 000 euro per worker (present value over 15-year period) before affecting the conclusion on proportionality.